Adaptive Multiple Importance Sampling: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to many colleagues for helpful discussions on the convergence properties of the AMIS algorithm, in particular to Olivier Capp\'e, Pierre Del Moral, Randal Douc, Nadia Oujdane, Judith Rousseau and Vivek Roy.
-The authors wish to thank the Associate Editor for its encouraging comments and two reviewers whose suggestions were very benefit to improve the presentation of this work.
-This work has been supported by the Agence Nationale de la Recherche (ANR, 212, rue de Bercy 75012 Paris) through the 2005-2008 projects {\sf Adap'MC} and {\sf Misgepop}.
+The authors are grateful to many colleagues for helpful discussions on the convergence properties of the AMIS algorithm, in particular to Olivier Capp\'e, Pierre Del Moral, Randal Douc, Nadia Oujdane, Judith Rousseau, and Vivek Roy.
+The authors wish to thank the Associate Editor for its encouraging comments and three reviewers whose suggestions were very helpful in improving the presentation of this work.
+This work has been partly supported by the Agence Nationale de la Recherche (ANR, 212, rue de Bercy 75012 Paris) through the 2005-2008 projects {\sf Adap'MC} and {\sf Misgepop}, and the 2009-2012 projects {\sf Big'MC} and {\sf Emile}..